theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/run-services.md

 description: How to testrun services directly in yunIO ad hwo to integrate services in 3rd-party-tool
 ---

-The following section shows how to test, integrate and pass parameters to services created in yunIO.
+This section shows how to test, integrate and pass parameters to services created in yunIO.

 ### Running Services in yunIO